-- accurately measuring the masses of supermassive black holes in galaxies, their effects on their host galaxies, and their role in galaxy evolution;
+- accurately measuring the masses of supermassive black holes in any type of galaxy, their effects on their host galaxies, and their role in galaxy evolution;

 - understanding the orbital structure of stellar bars in spiral galaxies and their interactions with supermassive black holes